Reasionlee/Skills/content/project/Bearing Early Anomaly Detection and Fault Diagnosis Based on Deep Learning/index.md

 - Next will consider the anomaly detection when anomalous samples are absent, and deal with

   the presence of periodic noise (signal components have fluctuations in period)

+The study had a total of three objectives.
+The first is the extraction of feature components, using time-frequency analysis and modal decomposition algorithms to extract feature components from vibration data.
+This content also serves the next two parts.

+Unknown target domain conditions can result in unknown failure modes, and previous experiments can only accumulate data at normal operation.
+Therefore, the early anomaly monitoring model is trained by using single-class generation learning algorithm.

+The monitoring process can also accumulate fault data, combined with historical data from several other source domains, can train diagnostic models to achieve bearing fault diagnosis.